dart-archive/www.dartlang.org/src/site/docs/tutorials/mini-web-app/index.markdown

 {% capture whats_the_point %}

-* Dart Editor is an editor and a set of developer tools.
+* Dart Editor does API lookup and code-completion.
-* All Dart apps require a top-level `main` function.
-* A Dart Web app needs both a `.dart` file and an `.html` file.
+* A Dart Web app needs both a Dart file and an HTML file.
-* An `.html` file hosts your Web app in a browser page.
+* An HTML file hosts your Web app in a browser page.
-* Create structure to your app with the `document` object.
+* Dart supports top-level functions.
-* Use a `.css` file to set styles for visible elements.
+* Use query to get page elements.
+* The DOM models your page as a tree-node structure.
+* The Document object is at the root of the tree.

+{% comment %}
 * Control run-time configurations with named launches.
 * Compile to JavaScript to run in any browser.
+* Use CSS to set styles for visible elements.
+{% endcomment %}

 {% endcapture %}